mlee633/SignAlert/README.md

-# ---SignAlert---
+# ---Sign Alert---

-Made by group 16.
+Made by group 16 for COMPSYS302 Project 1

-Sign Alert is a tool used to help hard of hearing individuals communicate with individuals who do not understand American Sign Language (ASL).
+Sign Alert is a tool used to assist hard of hearing individuals communicate with individuals who do not understand American Sign Language (ASL).
+Our tool is aiming to help raise awareness and promote sign language to the world, as we believe that not enough people in the world understand sign language.
+The tool provides a way to train models for predicting ASL signs as well as a tool to interpret signs and returns the letter the sign represents.

+## Installation
 What the user must have:
 - PyQT5
 - numpy